-Over time, Access's ambition was to shift as much as possible of the capital in the endowment to being invested at the centre of the bull's eye.
-Given the various constraints on the portfolio (principally how long investments could be made for) Access's aim was that this could be 40%.
+Over time, Access's ambition is to focus as much as possible of the capital in the endowment to being invested in the centre (Tier 1) of the bull's eye framework.
+Given the various constraints on the portfolio (principally how long investments can be made for) Access's aim is that this could be 40%.